The importance of building relationships in leadership positions

 Respect

 While it’s true that respect should be earned, it’s also important to act respectfully from the beginning.
-Most people pick up on the amount of respect you show easily, and those who are offered respect are far more likely to offer it in return.
+Most people pick up on the amount of respect you display, and those who are offered respect are far more likely to offer it in return.
 Assume your employees are hardworking and knowledgeable about their positions unless proven otherwise.
 After all, you or someone you trust hired them.

 Respect should also be balanced with confidence.
 As a leader, showing confidence in your team is a great way to boost company morale and display the respect you feel toward your employees.
 Often, you can turn your assumptions into a self-fulfilling prophecy.
 When you show respect, people become happy to prove you were right to do so.